ypinhsuan/tp/docs/DeveloperGuide.md

 </div>

-When the user presses the <kbd>UP</kbd> arrow key, a check is performed to determine if there is a next available command to recall.
+When the user presses the <kbd>↑</kbd> key, a check is performed to determine if there is a next available command to recall.
 If there is a previous command available, `CommandHistory` next checks if the `pointer` is currently pointing to an entry in its list.
 If the `pointer` is not currently pointing to an entry in the list, i.e. it is in its default position, the current text in the command box is stored in the cache.